-I am originally from the media design field, and while I thoroughly enjoy creating graphics for information distribution purposes and playing with typography, I Felt there was an almost innate urge for physical manipulation of tactical matter.
+I am originally from the media design field, and while I thoroughly enjoy creating graphics for information distribution purposes and playing with typography, I felt there was an almost innate urge for physical manipulation of tactical matter slumbering inside of me, desperate to be awoken.
 And thus my love for sculpting came about, as it sharpens my senses in a whole different kind of way, being wholly removed from the digital world.
 It helps to slow me down in an otherwise increasingly fast-paced world.

 I want to create things with a longer shelf-life than just a few days before they vanish into the abyss of yesterday’s fancy.
 Being asked to dull down my enthusiasm for creating compelling and emotionally moving work due to reality allegedly being uninterested in it played a big part in the process of sobering me up, because I wholeheartedly disagree.
 Reality is what we make of it, seeing as we all are part of it.
 So why should we be satisfied with the way things are, if we have an opportunity to actively influence our surroundings and the interpersonal communication with what we have to offer?
 If I can, why should I not aim to make the world more beautiful and engaging, instead of plastering yet another neon sign atop another one?